Q´eswachaka

 With this network of roads, various bridges were also executed, made up of stones, wood, floating, vegetable fiber, especially the last mentioned, are currently attracting a lot of attention from travelers; it is there the Inca Bridge of Q’swachaka that is recognized as a Cultural Heritage of Humanity by UNESCO, since 2013.

-We can locate it in the district of Quehue, Province of Canas, on the Apurimac River, with an altitude of approximately 3700, having long footage of 29 meters and 1.20 meters wide, this wonder can be observed just three and a half hours from the city of Cusco.
+The Inca Bridge of Q’eswachaka is located in the district of Quehue, in the Province of Canas, in the region of Cusco, Peru.
+It is located on the Apurimac River, at an approximate altitude of 3,700 meters above sea level.
+This impressive suspension bridge is 29 meters long and 1.20 meters wide.
+The surprising thing is that this place can be reached in just three and a half hours from the city of Cusco.

 Meaning of Q’swachaka